How has the SAT changed recently?

 How is each test scored?

-SAT: raw score determined by: 1 point for correct answers, 0 points for omitted answers, and -.25 points for wrong answers.
-Raw score is then placed on a scale from 200-800.
+SAT: raw score determined by: 1 point for correct answers and 0 points for incorrect or omitted answers.
+Raw scores are then placed on a scale of 200-800 for Evidence-Based Reading and Writing and for Math, which are summed for a total of 1600 possible points.

 ACT: raw score determined by: 1 point for correct answers and 0 points for incorrect or omitted answers.
-Raw score is then placed on a scale from 1- 36.
+Raw scores for each section are then placed on a scale from 1-36, which are averaged for a composite score of 36 possible points.

 When is the best time to take the SAT or ACT?